MaxwellHuang2015/Excelprocess/README.md

 # Excelprocess
 ## About this script
 To deal with some issues on excel files, specified as xlsx, xlsm files etc..
-The script is coded in Python 2.7 and tested in Python 2.7.15rc1, but it should also be effective under Python 3.
+The script is coded in Python 2.7 and tested in Python 2.7.15rc1.
+In Python 3, as the 'xrange' function is replaced by 'range', and variable type subdivided into bytes-like object and string and something else, some error will raise.
+As for Python3 version is not availble now, you have to fix these bugs if you have to run it in Python3
 For more information and support, please contact Maxwell Huang <410116635@qq.com>

 ## Prerequisites